Innovative Treatment Options for Hip Replacement & Disorders

 Lateral hip pain becomes more common after the age of 40, and affects up to 20 percent of people age 65 or older.
 Most often, it is not caused by traumatic injuries or falls; rather, it is a result of wear and tear from aging.
 Bursitis, tendinitis, and tears in the abductor tendons have been known to trigger this pain.
 But oftentimes, the exact cause is misdiagnosed.

-These problems tend to be frustrating for both orthopaedic and sports medicine physicians because MRIs will often miss a diagnosis of a tear or partial thickness tear of the gluteus medius and minimus tendons, which help us rotate and flex our hips.
+These problems tend to be frustrating for both orthopedic and sports medicine physicians because MRIs will often miss a diagnosis of a tear or partial thickness tear of the gluteus medius and minimus tendons, which help us rotate and flex our hips.
 Endoscopic gluteus medius and minimus repair with allograft augmentation shows great promise in being able to treat an extremely common, but unfortunately poorly unrecognized problem.

 Crystal Clinic hip surgeon Dr. Jovan Laskovski developed this new technique, which repairs the tendon and also adds allograft cadaver tissue to reinforce the repair, leading to a 95 percent success rate in patients he has treated.
-INCLUDE HOTLINK to paper.
 Allograft augmentation repairs the strength, and the tissue turns into patient tendon tissue, resulting in better short-term and long-term outcomes.
 Another benefit of this approach aids in improved healing of and feeling in the hips.

 Hip Labral Tear Repair Surgery